Government starts to ease containment measures

 Borders/Flights: All borders closed; International flights suspended until 24 April, except for aircraft in a state of emergency, humanitarian aid, medical and relief flights and technical landings.

-Containment measures: National curfew from 7 pm to 6:30 am from 31 March.
-Shops, hotels and restaurants allowed to resume operations since 26 May; private transports are also allowed, while public transports will resume on 4 June.
+Containment measures: National curfew from 9 p.m. to 6 a.m. from 22 July.
+Shops, hotels and restaurants allowed to resume operations since 26 May; most shopping arcades in Kampala allowed to reopen since on 22 July.

-Uganda had previously instituted 54 measures to contain the virus, including closing all educational institutions, suspending communal prayers in mosques, churches and other venues, stopping all public political rallies, cultural gatherings or conferences, and banning the movement of all privately owned passenger vehicles.
-When the President announced on 14 April the estension of the measures he highlighted that, even during the lockdown, certain activities should continue, including work on farms to produce crops for food and cash, work in the factories, provided the companies camp their workers nearby, cargo transport, provision of utilities, medical services and others.
-UNHCR has urged all countries in the region, including Uganda, to continue to provide protection and access to asylum to people fleeing war and persecution during this challenging time.
+Uganda had previously instituted 54 measures to contain the virus, including closing all educational institutions, suspending communal prayers in mosques, churches and other venues, stopping all public political rallies, cultural gatherings or conferences, and banning the movement of all privately-owned passenger vehicles.
+When the President announced on 14 April the extension of the measures he highlighted that, even during the lockdown, certain activities should continue, including work on farms to produce crops for food and cash, work in the factories, provided the companies camp their workers nearby, cargo transport, provision of utilities, medical services and others.

 The Government has implemented a house-to-house food distribution during the lockdown.
 President Museveni has stated that the food support is targeted in urban areas towards people who relied on daily earnings that have been impacted by the anti-COVID-19 measures–including working in hair salons; bars; night clubs; garages; selling non-food items in markets; etc–and who do not grow their own food.